Skip to main content

 • Many apps and software programs are designed to help people with ADHD manage their tasks, meet deadlines, and reduce distractions.
 Time management apps, task planners, and reminders can help ensure daily tasks are completed on time.

-ADHD doesn't have to be a barrier to success.
+With the right supports, many people with ADHD thrive.
 Whether through medication, therapy, lifestyle adjustments, or educational support, individuals with ADHD can lead successful, fulfilling lives.

 Expert help is available

 If you’re insured with Medavie Blue Cross, you have access to a variety of resources to help manage symptoms of ADHD.
 Depending on your plan design, you may have access to mental health counselling through our secure and confidential Employee Family Assistance Program, inConfidence.
-Additionally, you can connect with mental health professionals for consultations in-person, by video, or by text through our digital health platform, Connected Care.
+Additionally, you can connect with mental health professionals through our digital health platform, Connected Care.

 Expert help is available

-Medavie Blue Cross has recently enhanced its Connected Care platform, offering plan members fast and easy access to specialized health services.
-This includes online ADHD assessments, diagnosis, and treatment services.
+Connected Care offers fast and easy access to specialized health services.
+This includes Beyond ADHD, offering online ADHD assessments, diagnosis, and treatment services, and MindBeacon, offering consultations for mental health concerns in person, by video, or by text.
 These services may be reimbursed through your Extended Health Benefit, Health Spending Account, or Personal Wellness Account.

 Check your coverage today by logging into the Member Services Site or the Blue Cross Mobile app.